 Stop comparing yourself to what you’re NOT doing versus your competitor, and START realizing where you CAN be.

 This is where your goals sheet and vision board come in handy.
 Set your mind on earning that million dollars, or goal weight, or dream job.
 Whatever goals you have, know they’re obtainable, because of the people you know doing it.
 This is your motivation to succeed, too.

-I can't guarantee either you or I won't be able to stop comparing ourselves to others permanently.
-At least with these steps, we can change directions when we start to compare ourselves and focus on achieving our goals.
-Stay concentrated on what matters to you and know that it will take time.
+I can’t guarantee either you or I won’t be able to stop comparing ourselves to others permanently.
+But at least with these steps, we can change directions when we start to compare ourselves and focus on achieving our goals.
+Stay concentrated on what matters to you and know that everything will take time.
 Each day you spend focusing will mean another day closer to achieving.
 We can do this!